Some Optimizations on Detecting Gravitational Wave Using Convolutional Neural Network: Data

-In applications, the signal is obtained continuously in a form of data streams.
-The GW signal detection system needs to move a time window on the data stream, extracts a segment of the signal from every window, and determines whether there exist a GW signal (Fig. \ref{Fig:GW_flow}) in the signal segment.
-This work propose a way to move the detection window on the data stream with some overlapping to increase identification performance.
-A segment of the signal from every window is an above-mentioned sample $\boldsymbol{s}$.
+In applications, data are obtained continuously in a form of streams.
+A GW detection software pipeline needs to move a time window on the data stream, extract a data segment from every window, and determine whether there exists any GW (Fig. \ref{Fig:GW_flow}) in this data segment.
+This work proposes a way to move the detection window on the data stream with some overlapping to increase detection performance.
+A segment of the data from every window is an above-mentioned sample $\boldsymbol{s}$ and each such sample should be input into the proposed scheme to determine the existence of any GW signal.

+Furthermore, the experiments of Fig. \ref{fig:Performance:WPCNN_MF} used the matched filtering SNR (equation \ref{Equ:SNR:SNRmf}) which is computed based on a template bank.
+In this work, this template bank consists of the 25000 GW signals in Training set$^1$ (Table \ref{Tab:DataSets}).